Connect with others who understand.

 • Weight loss

-• Fewer than 20 percent blast cells in the blood and bone marrow — if you have more than 20 percent, you will be diagnosed with acute leukemia
+• Fewer than 20 percent blast cells in the blood and bone marrow, with more than 20 percent possibly meaning acute leukemia

 Your doctor may also use your blood or bone marrow samples for cytogenetic or molecular tests.
 These tests can identify changes in chromosomes or genes.
 Genetic tests help doctors identify the type of leukemia and recommend effective treatments.

 When recommending a treatment plan, your doctor will consider many different factors.
-These can include your health, CMML symptoms, and how quickly your CMML is progressing.
+These can include your health, which symptoms you’re experiencing, and how quickly your CMML is progressing.

-A stem cell transplant is the only possible cure for CMML — it is the only treatment that may make leukemia go away and not return.
-People who choose this treatment option will receive a high dose of chemotherapy, which kills off leukemic cells as well as normal blood cells.
-After chemotherapy, people receive an infusion of blood stem cells from a donor.
-The stem cells will travel to the bone marrow and make new, healthy blood cells.
+People who choose this treatment option will receive a high dose of chemotherapy, radiation, or both, which kills off leukemic cells as well as normal blood cells.
+After this treatment, people receive an infusion of blood stem cells from a donor.
+The donated cells will travel to the bone marrow and make new, healthy blood cells.

-Only a portion of people with CMML will undergo a stem cell transplant.
+Only a portion of people with CMML will undergo a bone marrow transplant.
 This treatment has many serious or even life-threatening risks.
-Stem cell transplantation is generally only an option for people who:
+Bone marrow transplantation is generally only an option for people who:

 • Are younger